Canadian TaxesMedical Expenses You Can Claim On Your Canadian Income Tax Return

 Photo: Spectrum Canada Yellow

-That meant that if she was to die or fall ill from something related to smoking marijuana that it wouldn’t go against her.
+That meant that if she were to die or fall ill from something related to smoking marijuana, it wouldn’t go against her.
 Fair enough.

-In some cases, she went for straight THC oil and others only CBD oil.
+In some cases, she went for straight THC oil, and in others, only CBD oil.

 Each 5mg bottle of cannabis oil ranges in price from $50 to over $100.

-Not only that but it’s tough to keep the product in stock so she was to run out then she was faced with waiting for it or buying a different one.
+Not only that, but it’s tough to keep the product in stock, so if she were to run out, she was faced with waiting for it or buying a different one.

 The idea was for her to leave behind her opioid medications and move into something natural.

-My work benefits health insurance cover our medications up to 85% so we have minimal costs involved.
+My work benefits health insurance covers our medications up to 85%, so we have minimal costs involved.

-The good thing is that when you do your income tax return at the end of the year what you paid for out-of-pocket not including what any work benefits or other coverage paid for may be tax-deductible.
+The good thing is that when you do your income tax return at the end of the year, what you paid for out-of-pocket, not including any work benefits or other coverage paid, may be tax-deductible.

-Since we are with Sun Life Canada I heard that some work benefits may cover medicinal marijuana where there was a medical license so I called them up to check.
+Since we are with Sun Life Canada, I heard that some work benefits might cover medicinal marijuana where there was a medical license, so I called them up to check.

-It is up to your employer what they offer to the employees but for many of us, we pay into it as not all employee benefits programs are equal or free.
+What they offer to the employees is up to your employer, but many of us pay into it as not all employee benefits programs are equal or free.

-Currently, Mrs. CBB doesn’t order as much as she did the first year because it is so costly and has moved to a prescription for Sativex which is covered under my benefits but we still pay $38 out-of-pocket.
+Currently, Mrs. CBB doesn’t order as much as she did the first year because it is so costly, and she has moved to a prescription for Sativex, which is covered under my benefits, but we still pay $38 out-of-pocket.

 That’s reasonable for us right now.